Last Updated on 07/05/2021 by FilipiKnow

 For this reason, it’s important to remember that DTI business name registration should be completed before the trademark registration.
 This way, the trademark for your trade name or any product name, logo, or mark will be registered under your legal business name.
 The IPOPHIL will also require all the details of your business name registration with DTI before you can be qualified for trademark registration.

 Why do I need to register my business name with DTI?

-The main reason why business owners register with the DTI is because they want to use a business name other than their true given name.
+The main reason why business owners register with the DTI is that they want to use a business name other than their true given name.
 As per the Business Name Law (Act No. 3883)2, nobody is allowed to use any name for a business other than his/her true name unless the said business name is registered with the DTI first.

 Who can apply for DTI business registration?

-Generally, any person who is at least 18 years old can apply for a DTI business permit.
+Generally, any person running a sole proprietorship who is at least 18 years old can apply for a DTI business permit.

 Foreign nationals who wish to engage in business here in the Philippines must present/upload a Certificate of Authority to Engage in Business in the Philippines during the application.

 Meanwhile, if the business is a partnership or a corporation (including one-person corporation), business name registration is done with the Securities and Exchange Commission (SEC).
 DTI business registration is also not necessary if you’re a freelancer or a professional who earns money by providing services to clients.

 What are the DTI business registration requirements?